LHEUpm/ants_game/README.md

   sudo apt-get install libncurses5-dev
 - Execute the makefile with the following command : make
-- Execute the ants file with the followinf command :
+- Execute the ants file with the following command :
   ./ants